Trauma Therapy: A Trauma-Informed Therapy Approach

 As a summary:

-Benefits of trauma-focused therapy after traumatic events
+Benefits of trauma-focused counseling for mental health after traumatic events

 Trauma-informed professionals, including social workers, therapists, psychologists, and psychiatrists, can help you work through symptoms of psychological trauma and PTSD in counseling, such as: